 Plant your rooted cuttings directly in a full sun location with good, fertile soil.
 Full sun means the site receives at least six hours total of direct sunlight each day—it doesn’t have to be six continuous hours.
 This explains more on assessing sun conditions in your garden.

-Keep watered to ensure the roots get established.
+Keep watered to ensure the roots do not dry out.

 Planting in Containers